pythonik/hnbar/README.md

 I will provide a dmg file upon request

 ## Motivation
 A similar software cost $2 dollar on AppStroe.
-As a hacker by heart I don't wanna pay...
+I could save it and learn some new technology...

 <img src="https://github.com/pythonik/hnbar/blob/master/doc/image2.png" width="600" height="444" />